Best Diet Shakes for Weight Loss (2026): 6 Ranked Picks

 Use it for: Lifters and large eaters who need a daily 40g-protein meal slot but can't reliably cook one.
 Not the right pick for someone trying to keep a tight calorie ceiling on a hard deficit.

-4. Cleanest Whole-Food-Style Pick: Ample V (Powder)
+Check current price on Amazon →4.
+Cleanest Whole-Food-Style Diet Shake: Ample V (Powder)

 Per packet (1 serving): 400 cal, 25g protein, 30g carbs, 12g fiber, 5g sugar, 18g fat.
 Cal/g protein: 16.0.